 As the Assistant Dean for Student Affairs, Annaliese Heussler has the unique opportunity to work closely with the medical student body from their time of matriculation at GUSOM, through graduation, and at every stage inbetween.
 As such, she is well versed in the complexities of medical student life at GUSOM and, through her role on MSLAC, strives to champion their personal and professional needs and rights in the basic science, clinical, and extracurricular settings.
 Her primary areas of focus include expanding and enhancing the support services offered to graduate students on main and medical campuses, cultivating wellness in medical school, building the exisitng peer mentorship framework, and identifying new or reenvisioned ways of maximizing students' success while at GUSOM and beyond.
-She welcomes any and all collaboration toward these shared goals and remains grateful for the privilege to serve on this increasingly important committee as we embrace the current trend in delivering a more inclusive educational experience.
+She welcomes any and all collaboration toward these shared goals and remains grateful for the privilege to serve on this important committee.

 Greg McWilliams is an M.D. candidate in the Class of 2017 at Georgetown University School of Medicine.
 He holds a B.A. in Biology with a minor in Spanish from Harvard University.
 During medical school, Greg has held leadership roles within the Infectious Disease, Pathology, and Internal Medicine interest groups on campus.